jaki-w/Mr.Robo2020/README.md

 [X] Spec: _Empty fields, letters, and negative numbers will generate an error message_
   * Input: "-2"
   * Output: "Please enter a positve number"

+[X] Spec: _The program will collect user inputted name and display it in message for numbers containing "3"_
+  * Input: "Jaki" "3"
+  * Output: "Jaki, won't you be my neighbor?"

+[X] Spec: _The program can display numbers in reverse order_
+  * Input: "5"
+  * Output: "5, 4, Won't you be my neighbor?, Boop!, Beep!"

 ### License